TimBogevich/Broccoli-MDM/README.md

 ## Demo
 Demostration is availible here: http://demo.brocco.me.
-The demo located on Heroku cloud provider and every 30 minutes of inactivity it idles and cold run can take over 30 seconds.
+The demo is located on "Heroku" cloud provider and every 30 minutes of inactivity it idles and a cold run can take over 30 seconds.
-Every commit to the master brach redeploy this demo.
+Every commit to the master brach redeploys this demo.

 Admin access:
 admin:123